Best online casino pokies for Australian players - more info

 COPIES OF MATERIALS OR INFORMATION FROM THE ACTUAL DEPARTMENT OF CORRECTIONS WEB SITE ARE PERMITTED, INCLUDING COPIES OF POLICIES, REPORTS, ETC. WITH THE EXCEPTION OF INMATE DATABASE INFORMATION LISTING THE INMATE'S CRIME, DISCIPLINARY, CLASSIFICATION, PAROLE ACTION AND OTHER CATEGORIES.
 Questions?
 Call us (480) 966-8116

-If you'd like to view the eulogy for Marcia Powell, who was killed at the Perryville Prison on May 19, 2009, when prison guards placed her in an outdoor cage in the hot sun for a minimum of four (4) hours without shade or water, and without checking on her welfare, presented by Middle Ground's Director, Donna Hamm, CLICK HERE.
-If you would like to view the letter we wrote to Gov. Jan Brewer (which was copied to the FBI and to the U.S. Dept. of Justice), asking for an independent criminal investigation of Marcia Powell's death, CLICK HERE.
-If you wish to read our May 14, 2010 letter to County Attorney (Acting) Richard Romley, urging prosecution for the prison employees who killed Marcia Powell, CLICK HERE.
+Marcia Powell was killed at the Perryville Prison on May 19, 2009, when prison guards placed her in an outdoor cage in the hot sun for a minimum of four (4) hours without shade or water, and without checking on her welfare.
+We wrote to Gov. Jan Brewer (which was copied to the FBI and to the U.S. Dept. of Justice), asking for an independent criminal investigation of Marcia Powell's death.
+None was conducted.
+We also wrote to County Attorney (Acting) Richard Romley, urging prosecution for the prison employees who killed Marcia Powell.
 As a result of a decision made by the Maricopa County Attorney, no criminal charges were filed against any prison employee over Marcia's brutal death in prison at the hands of DOC employees.

 On September 23, 2009, the Department of Corrections released a 3,000+ page report on their investigation into the death of Marcia Powell.
 It is gruesome reading.
 Some of the details include: